yibei1119/relmed_task_battery/README.md

-# RELMED probabilistic learning task pilot #3
+# RELMED probabilistic learning task pilot #4
-This reposistory hosts the experiment website for the second pilot of the vigour task for RELMED （Internal name Pilot 3, 3.1, and 3.2).
+This reposistory hosts the experiment website for the fourth pilot for RELMED Internal name Pilot 4), which includes PILT, Vigour, and PIT.
 The task is coded with jsPsych.

 Data is written to REDCap via a call to an AWS lamda function.